How to build an astronomy accessories case

 Make observing the night sky easier by constructing a customisable container for all your astronomy equipment.

-Whatever stage you have reached in astronomy, or whatever interests you have, you will inevitably accrue a lot of precious equipment.
+Whatever stage you have reached in astronomy you will accrue a lot of precious equipment.

-Our basic design has space for eyepieces in the main layer with a lid, which doubles up as a tray you can use for a star chart.
+Our basic design for an astronomy accessories case has space for eyepieces in the main layer with a lid, which doubles up as a tray you can use for a star chart.

 Additional layers can be added to the stacking design to house other items, such as cameras, filters, cables and tools.